El Corazon de San Pancho — The Heart of San Francisco

 WHY YOU SHOULD ATTEND

 - This year’s theme also draws attention to the bond felt by residents, particularly during testing times.
 “We’re struggling with the city’s rising rents, evictions, displacement and limited access to economic opportunity,” said Hernandez.
-“An event like Carnaval San Francisco unifies the community and preserves its heart, soul and traditions.
+“An event like carnivals in San Francisco unifies the community and preserves its heart, soul and traditions.
 We’re recognizing that there’s a common struggle while promoting solidarity, compassion and creativity.
 We’re acknowledging that culture cures what ails us – ‘la cultura cura.’”

 WHAT TO EXPECT?